So, you're not sure what will happen with the restaurant industry for the remainder of 2022?

 - Donate food before it expires, compost, and even plant your own ingredients.

-- You can incentivize the use of reusable to-go containers, metal straws, and little-to-no plastic among your customers.
+- You can incentivize the use of reusable to-go containers, metal straws, boxed water instead of bottled water, and little-to-no plastic among your customers.

 Humanity should be able to apply those very small changes to the way we live — the greater good is the safety of the coming generations!
 Even though we might not like it, the wokewave is in charge of saving humanity.
 If canceling a few stubborn businesses to get it done is what it takes, you better move out of that list!